-Oracle Solaris Cluster Geographic Edition Data Replication Guide for EMC Symmetrix Remote Data Facility provides procedures for administering EMC Symmetrix Remote Data Facility (SRDF) data replication with Oracle Solaris Cluster Geographic Edition (Geographic Edition) software.
-This document is intended for experienced system administrators with extensive knowledge of Oracle software and hardware.
+- Overview Provides procedures for administering EMC Symmetrix Remote Data Facility data replication with Oracle Solaris Cluster Geographic Edition (Geographic Edition) software. - Audience Experienced system administrators with extensive knowledge of Oracle software and hardware. - Required knowledge Knowledge of the Oracle Solaris operating system, of Geographic Edition software, and expertise with the volume manager software that is used with Geographic Edition software.

 This document is not to be used as a planning or presales guide.